JoaoGuilherme2909/JoaoGuilherme2909/README.md

 - Cloud and DevOps
 - Learn C/C++
 - Learn The Rust Programming Language 🦀
-- Learn some functional programming
+- Learn some functional programming language
 - Study and understand more about AI and your capabilities

 ⚡ **A bit more about me**